 A second-ranking legal charge, which is registered at Land Registry in the name of the lender (or a security trustee on behalf of the lender(s)), means that another creditor has a first ranking legal charge and the second ranking legal charge sits behind it in terms of priority.
-If the property was sold in order to repay the debt, the proceeds of sale would first be applied in repayment of the debt owing to the first-ranking legal charge holder and secondly, in repayment of the debt owing to the second-ranking legal charge holder.
+If the property was sold in order to repay the debt, the proceeds of sale would first be applied in repayment of the debt owing to the first-ranking legal charge holder.

 For some borrowers, loans which are secured by second-ranking legal charges may be a more cost-effective form of capital relative to other forms of borrowing, such as unsecured loans or overdrafts.
 Loans which are secured by second-ranking legal charges are repaid only after the obligations under loans secured by prior ranking legal charges have been satisfied or discharged.
 Consequently, loans secured by second-ranking legal charges are riskier from the perspective of a lender compared to loans secured by first-ranking legal charges, especially if properties are devalued.
-As a result, loans secured by second-ranking legal charges have lower LTV thresholds than loans secured by first-ranking legal charges.
+As a result, loans secured by secondranking legal charges have lower LTV thresholds than loans secured by first-ranking legal charges.
 Enforcement rights for loans which are secured by second-ranking legal charges are generally the same as those for loans which are secured by prior ranking legal charges.